-- 1. choose to come to class prepared to learn and focus on the lesson of the day.
-This may require reading text and answering corresponding questions, demonstration, or computer or video activity.
+1. choose to come to class prepared to learn and focus on the lesson of the day.
+This may require engaging in a guided inquiry, demonstration, or laboratory activity.
 They manage to endure to period without checking the Twitter feed, status updates, or text chatter.
-Dozens of students here at Rio choose to do this day after day. - 2. choose to fully engage and complete day's assignments.
+Dozens of students here at Rio can do this day after day.